 There are three basic types of strollers that work well for travel.
 The differences lie in how much space these travel strollers take up when folded – and which features are being sacrificed to make them so compact and lightweight.

 The first type is your basic umbrella stroller, which folds long and skinny.
 Umbrellas are usually lightweight and can be very cheap (cheaper than other types of strollers, at least).
 The downside to umbrella strollers is that many of them lack key features parents want while traveling, such as a decent storage basket, canopy, etc. Also, umbrella strollers must be steered and pushed with two hands.

 Not a deal breaker, just an FYI.

 The second is the regular ol’ lightweight “square-fold” stroller.
 These travel strollers take up the most space when folded, but generally offer better features and one-handed steering (usually).

 The third and newest type is a “tri-fold” style stroller, which typically has the best of both worlds: a very small fold and decent features.
+This type of stroller folds into thirds instead of in half.
 The tri-fold travel strollers tend to be the most lightweight and compact, but also the most expensive.

 Best Travel Strollers: Index

 Keep reading below (or click on a link) for more details.

 Everyone knows umbrella strollers are great for travel.
 They’re lightweight, fold compactly, and fit into most trunks.
 It’s pretty easy to find cheap umbrella strollers, though the nicer ones are surprisingly expensive.